logangingerich/logangingerich.github.io/_portfolio/2blocchat.md

 AngularJS can have a bit of a steep learning curve for those starting out with web development, but it is a very powerful framework and a necessary tool for just about any full-stack web developer.

-Below is a look at the home view code that I wrote for Bloc Chat:
+Below is a look at the home view code that I wrote for Geek Chat:

 ```Javascript
 <div class="mainContainer">